Vonng/pigsty/docs/r-ha.md

 ### 1C-DCS Server is completely unavailable

-**DCS is completely unavailable is an extremely serious failure that will cause all database clusters to be unwritable by default**.
-If you use L2 VIP access, the L2 VIP bound to the Primary node is also unavailable by default, which means the whole cluster may not be able to read or write!
-You should do your best to avoid this failure!
+**DCS is completely unavailable is a severe failure that will cause all database clusters to be unwritable by default**.
+If L2 VIP access is used, the L2 VIP bound to the Primary node is also unavailable by default, resulting in the entire cluster being potentially unreadable!

-The good thing is that DCS itself is designed to solve this problem: it has a distributed architecture and a reliable disaster recovery mechanism that can tolerate all kinds of common hardware failures.
-For example, a 3-node DCS cluster allows one server to fail, while a 5-node DCS cluster allows up to two server nodes to fail at the same time.
+DCS can solve this problem: by using a distributed architecture with a reliable disaster recovery mechanism.
+For example, a 3-node DCS cluster allows one server to fail, while a 5-node DCS cluster allows up to two server nodes to fall simultaneously.

-There are a number of ways to mitigate this issue.

-After shutting down Consul, **all** database cluster Primarys with high availability auto-switchover mode enabled to trigger the demotion logic (because the Patroni of the Primary are not aware of the presence of other cluster members and have to assume that the other Replicas already constitute a quorum majority of the partition and are elected, thus demoting themselves as Replicas to avoid split-brain)
+After shutting down Consul, **all** database cluster Primary with HA auto-switchover mode enabled to trigger the demotion logic (because the Patroni of the Primary are not aware of the presence of other cluster members and have to assume that the other Replicas already constitute a quorum majority of the partition and are elected, thus demoting themselves as Replicas to avoid split-brain).

 **Operating Instructions**

-Shut down the DCS Server on the meta node, at least 2 if there are 3 and at least 3 if there are 5.
+Shut down the DCS Server on the meta node, at least two if three and at least three if there are 5.

 ```bash
 systemctl stop consul